awesomedotnetcore/LambdaSharpTool/Docs/ReadMe.md

 export LAMBDASHARP_TIER=Sandbox
 ```

-## Optional: Customize LambdaSharp Settings
+## Optional: Customize LambdaSharp Core Settings

+The following λ# Core module settings can be adjusted int the AWS console by updating the deployed CloudFormation stack.

 |Parameter|Description|Default|
 |---|---|---|
 |`LoggingStreamRetentionPeriod`|How long logging stream entries are kept before they are lost|24|
 |`DefaultSecretKeyRotationEnabled`|Rotate KMS key automatically every 365 days|false|

-## Optional: Customize LambdaSharpRegistrar Settings
+## Optional: Subscribe to `ErrorReportTopic` Topic

-The registrar is responsible for tracking the registration of all deployed modules and functions.
-Once registered, the registrar processes the CloudWatch logs of all functions and sends errors/warnings to the SNS `ErrorReportTopic`.
+The λ# Core module analyzes the output of all deployed functions.
+When an issue occurs, the Core module sends a notification on the SNS `ErrorReportTopic`.

-### Rollbar Settings
+## Optional: Setup Rollbar Integration

-The registrar can optionally be configured to send errors and warnings to [Rollbar](https://rollbar.com/).
-To enable this functionality, the registrar needs the _read_ and _write_ access tokens for the account, which can be found in the _Account Settings_ page.
+The λ# Core module can optionally be configured to send errors and warnings to [Rollbar](https://rollbar.com/).
+To enable this functionality, the λ# Core module needs the _read_ and _write_ access tokens for the account, which can be found in the _Account Settings_ page.

-The registrar expects the access tokens to be encrypted, which can easily be done with the [`dotnet lash encrypt`](../src/LambdaSharp.Tool/Docs/Tool-Encrypt.md) command.
+The λ# Core module expects the access tokens to be encrypted, which can easily be done with the [`dotnet lash encrypt`](../src/LambdaSharp.Tool/Docs/Tool-Encrypt.md) command.

-settings for the registrar have to be updated with the following va

 |Parameter|Description|Default|
 |---|---|---|